whataboutyou-ai/eunomia/README.md

 ## Get Started

-`eunomia` is a framework to decouple the authorization logic from the main architecture of your AI Agent.
+Eunomia is a standalone server to decouple the authorization logic from the main architecture of your AI Agent.

 ### Installation